Hide a column or define a synonym

 When users search a data source, they might try typing different words to try to retrieve a particular column.
 This could be due to different groups in your organization using different terms for the same data.
 Or maybe your users just intuitively use different words when searching for that item.
 Using synonyms allows them to access the data even if the term they choose isn’t the same as the actual column name.

-You can set column synonyms for columns in tables, user imported data, and worksheets.
-The returned table or chart uses the actual column name, but the search bar reflects the term the user typed in (the synonym).
+When users search using these synonyms, the returned table or chart uses the actual column name, but the search bar reflects the term the user typed in (the synonym).

 To create a synonym for a column:

-Find the column for which you want to add synonyms.
+Within the Worksheet details page, find the column for which you want to add synonyms.

 Enter a comma-separated list of the synonyms.